nigelhorne/ged2site/README.md

 If gedcal is installed, gedsite will also create a calendar of births and deaths, one page for each month in the current year.

-An example static genealogy website that was produced Gedsite by is available at https://genealogy.nigelhorne.com.
+An example static genealogy website that was produced by Gedsite is available at https://genealogy.nigelhorne.com.

-Note that the dynamic page generation has only just been started, and is currently only a proof of concept.
-Don't use it.
+Note that the dynamic page generation is in its early stages of development so not all of the data is available yet.